 If I make it to the top, I think it will be a collective effort; all of the stars aligning, it won't be by my will alone.

-and I fell off the ledge haha
+and then I fell off the ledge

 I pried myself away from the perch and joined the group again.
 We stopped for lunch a few boulders up.
 Hashim was getting antsy, unsure if James' problem was stomach or altitude.
 Nausea is an effect of both.
 Eating would stymie the effects of altitude, so he wanted James to eat as much as possible.
 He said again and again, “Mr. James, try to force to eat.”
 James didn't want to eat, and was tiring of Hashim's persistence.
 But I couldn't help but love Hashim's turn of the phrase, "try to force to eat."